They’re preying on you, like a lion lures a lamb.

-Yes, Black Friday and Cyber Monday will soon be upon us, and credit card companies are already drooling over your looming debt increase.
+Yes, Black Friday and Cyber Monday are around the corner, and credit card companies are already drooling over your looming debt increase.

 We may all believe that we’re independent thinkers that cannot be manipulated, but psychologists know better.
 They know that one of the strongest human fears is the fear of missing out.

 That’s why the time ticker at QVC and the Home Shopping Network is such an effective sales tool.
 It tells you how much time is left to get this incredible gadget you suddenly cannot live without.
 That’s why they throw in all these “but wait, there’s more” extras to sweeten the deal, but only if you BUY NOW.

 Limited time offers and low prices are classic incentives to get weak and impressionable people to buy stuff.
 Black Friday and Cyber Monday are the ultimate examples of these incentives, because they only come once a year, and some of the deals are truly incredible.

 You and I know that those heavily discounted doorbusters are meant to give you a shopping high, so you’ll buy more once you’re in the door.
 Besides, these deals will often come back in slower seasons.

 If you’re still tempted to empty your wallet around Thanksgiving, I can’t stop you.
 But allow me to give you a few pointers, if I may.

 1. Distinguish between a WANT and a NEED

 Every time you’re tempted to make a major purchase, ask yourself: